Read this blog on HippoLogic’s website.

 I realized one day I was addicted to clicking my horse.
 It really felt like an addiction because it felt like a computer game with a victory tune to announce you have completed this level and you can go on to the next.
 Is it dangerous?
 Could it be detrimental to the training?

 Once I realized that I clicked too much, I discovered that I was not getting the best results I could.
 What is “too much”?
-For me it meant: not raising criteria after 3 successful attempts, clicking for already established behaviours like coming to me in walk when called, nice transitions under saddle that Kyra already
+For me it meant: not raising criteria after 3 successful attempts, clicking for already established behaviours like coming to me in walk when called, nice transitions under saddle that Kyra alr_addicted_to_clicking_hippologiceady

 would do with a success rate of 90% or more.